 - ground cinnamon - a perfect match for peaches

-- honey – we’re using honey instead of refined sugar to add a touch of sweetness.
+- honey - we're using honey instead of brown sugar to add a touch of sweetness.
 Maple syrup can be an alternative, too.

 - lemon juice - to add tartness and keep the peaches from browning